ganboing/sifive-trace-decoder/README.md

 The GNU GPL V3 license is in the file COPYING; the GNU LGPL V2.1 license is in the file COPYING.LIB; the zlib/libpng License is in the file zlib source file zlib.h, and does not require distribution with the library binary.

-These libraries, along with much more, have been ported to Risc-V by SiFive, and are available at the link:
+These libraries, along with much more, have been ported to RISC-V by SiFive, and are available at the link:

 https://github.com/sifive/riscv-binutils-gdb